Peacesimon/HR-Project/README.md

 ![HR Screenshot](https://github.com/user-attachments/assets/50769208-b7d1-4f08-a6d7-501e46dfb1ff)

-From our visualization we can answer the questions raised from Exploratory Data Analysis Overall Numbers:
+From our visualization we can answer the questions raised from Exploratory Data Analysis
-- Total Employees: 1,470
-- Attrition Count: 237 employees have left
+ - 237 employees have left the oraganization and Attrition Rate is 16%
-- Current Employees: 1,233
-- Attrition Rate: 16%
-- Average Age: 37 years

-Departmental Attrition:
-- The pie chart shows attrition across three departments:
-  - R&D had the highest attrition (133 employees)
+ - The Pie chart reveaed that R&D had the highest attrition in department level (133 employees) Educational Field Distribution of Attrition:
-  - Sales (92 employees)
-  - HR (12 employees)

-Educational Field Distribution of Attrition:
 - Life Sciences shows the highest attrition (around 80 employees)
 - Medical field is second (about 64 employees)